 The department also became responsible for managing all eight of Western Australia’s International Trade and Investment Offices, the first time they have all been managed by a single agency.

-Earlier this year I commissioned two independent reports on the international offices to guide the department’s plans to strengthen the State’s ability to attract investment and grow trade.
+In early 2019 two independent reports were commissioned on the international offices to guide the department’s plans to strengthen the State’s ability to attract investment and grow trade.
 The two reports form the most comprehensive review of the offices’ operations in 20 years.

 The Western Australia's Overseas Trade and Investment Offices Review analysed the purpose and function, compliance, architecture, culture and performance of all eight offices and the department.

 The Internal Audit of the International Trade and Investment Offices examined expenditure over the last six years, existing controls to prevent and detect fraud, and the remuneration, entitlements and travel of all Commissioners and Agent Generals over the last ten years.